 Mission Statement

-The Department of Psychological Sciences values diversity, equity and inclusion as integral to excellence in discovery, learning, engagement and community.
-We seek to foster and sustain an inclusive community that welcomes and supports people from all social identity groups.
+The Department of Psychological Sciences values diversity, equity and inclusion in discovery, learning, engagement and community.
 Our department is committed to recognizing, confronting and reducing prejudice, intolerance and discrimination in both overt and subtle forms.
 We are also committed to identifying and combating systemic biases that are rooted in our structures, policies and practices.
+Together, our committee designs, implements and evaluates various initiatives with the mission to foster and sustain an inclusive community that welcomes and supports people from all social identity groups, especially individuals from underserved backgrounds.

 Director and Committees